 The GPS system can enhance monitoring of the location and movement of every vehicle in the fleet.
 It can even monitor start and stop times, trip distance as well as the performance of the truck itself with fuel efficiency, harsh breaking, speeding, etc.

-The point of this kind of technology integration is meant to help supervisors with costs and scheduling.
-This real-time information can help improve customer service, increase productivity, and increase the security of the entire fleet.
-Read more about some benefits of telematics here.
+This kind of technology integration is meant to assist supervisors with costs and scheduling.
+Real-time information can help improve customer service, increase productivity, and increase the security of the entire fleet.
+Read more about some benefits of telematics.

 As today’s global workforce is moving more towards a mobile one, transportation is no exception.
 Not only your drivers but also your office staff may need to access data remotely.
 VPNs or Remote Desktop Services are one option to overcome this obstacle.
 In addition, many applications are now moving to the cloud so they can be accessed anywhere.

 One particular solution that Centrality offers utilizes VDI and cloud computing.
-Therefore, making it possible for any of your users to access data on any device, anywhere.
+Therefore, users could access their data on any device, anywhere.
 In addition, all things IT-related – including servers, workstations, switches, licensing, support and even connectivity – are included in a per user per month pricing model.